Don Johnson (sports executive): Early life and education

-Donald Stewart Johnson was born on March 25, 1930 in Halifax, Nova Scotia, to parents Donald Johnson Sr. and Ina MacRobson.
+Donald Stewart Johnson was born on March 25, 1930, in Halifax, Nova Scotia, to parents Donald Johnson Sr. and Ina MacRobson.
 He began playing ice hockey as a youth and became a defenceman.
 He attended St. Mary's High School where he played junior ice hockey, then completed university studies while playing for the Saint Mary's Huskies.
 He remained with St. Mary's to coach at both the high school level and the Atlantic Universities Athletics Association level.

-Johnson began working for the Bank of Nova Scotia in Middleton, Nova Scotia in 1949, and later worked at several branches in the Annapolis Valley while playing senior ice hockey.
+Johnson began working for the Bank of Nova Scotia in Middleton, Nova Scotia, in 1949, and later worked at several branches in the Annapolis Valley while playing senior ice hockey.
 He played for the Middleton Maple Leafs for two seasons, then later played for the Digby Ravens, then transferred to a branch in Halifax and played for the Fairview Aces.
 In the late 1950s, he became an accountant at the branch in Campbellton, New Brunswick, and won a provincial hockey championship during his second season with the Campbellton Tigers.

 Newfoundland hockey career

 Johnson relocated to Newfoundland in December 1959, after he was appointed the accountant of the main Bank of Nova Scotia branch in downtown St. John's.
 He played senior hockey for the St. Patrick's team that won the Boyle Trophy championship in the 1959–60 and 1960–61 seasons.
 His assist on the winning goal in the decisive game in 1960 ended a 16-year consecutive championship streak by the Saint Bonaventure's College alumni senior team.
 The St. John's Daily News reported in 1960 that Johnson was a critic of the local sports news, but credited him for being a new citizen to the city who showed interested in the administration and growth of local hockey.

 Johnson temporarily retired as a player and was named head coach of the St. Patrick's junior and senior hockey teams for the 1961–62 season.
 In August 1962, he was promoted to become manager of the Bank of Nova Scotia branch on Water Street in St. John's.
 He came out of retirement to play the 1962–63 season for the St. John's Royal Canadian Legion senior hockey team.

-Johnson permanently retired from playing in 1963, and was named to a new committee set up by St. Patrick's Hall Schools to focus on intramural sports leagues for its alumni, and he was subsequently elected secretary of the St. John's Junior and Senior Amateur Hockey League.
-He coached several senior and minor ice hockey teams in the league, then oversaw a period of growth when he became league president in 1964.
+Johnson permanently retired from playing in 1963, and was named to a new committee set up by St. Patrick's Hall Schools to focus on intramural sports leagues for its alumni.
+He was elected secretary of the St. John's Junior and Senior Amateur Hockey League in 1963, then became president in 1964 and oversaw expansion into a provincial-wide senior hockey competition, while maintaining the St. John's league.
+He also coached several senior and minor ice hockey teams in the league.